 - Prior injuries.
 You may be asked about any prior injuries or accidents that you've had.
-The lawyer will want to know if there is anything else that might have caused your medical condition.
+The lawyer will be trying to find out if anything other than your work duties may have caused your medical condition.
 (But you should know that having a pre-existing condition doesn't necessarily rule out workers' comp coverage for your current injury or illness.)

-- How the accident happened.
+- How the accident or illness happened.
 Because workers' compensation is a no-fault system, questions about how the accident happened are usually limited.
-But, you should expect more detailed questions if your injuries happened over a period of time, such as with carpal tunnel or other repetitive stress injuries, or if you're seeking workers' comp benefits for COVID-19 or another infectious illness.
+But you should expect more detailed questions if your injuries or illness developed over a period of time, such as with repetitive stress injuries, or if you're seeking workers' comp benefits for COVID-19 or another infectious illness.

 - Treatment.
 You will be asked to go through the details of all of your medical treatment for the work-related injuries or illness, from your first doctor's visit to any treatment you've had after that.
 This includes physical therapy, chiropractic care, medications, surgery, and other procedures.

 - Current limitations.
 The lawyer will also ask you about any current limitations that you have as a result of your injuries.
-For example, if you still can't lift heavy items or operate certain machinery, this is something you should mention.
-These questions are especially important because any lasting physical or mental limitations will make you eligible for a permanent disability award.
+For example, you should mention if you still can't lift heavy items, operate certain machinery, or sit or stand for long periods.
+These questions are especially important because any lasting physical or mental limitations could make you eligible for a permanent disability award.

 There are certain ground rules that you should follow when having your deposition taken.
 By following these dos and don'ts, you will ensure that your deposition goes smoothly and your claim is portrayed in the best and most accurate light possible.
 Here are some general guidelines:

-Listen and wait before answering.
+- Listen and wait before answering.
 It's important to let the lawyer ask a complete question before you begin to answer.
 There are a few reasons for this.
 First, the question might be different than you think it is.
 Second, the court reporter needs to type everything verbatim, which will be difficult if you and the lawyer are talking over each other.
-And third, if you have a lawyer, you need to give him or her the opportunity to object to an improper question before getting into the answer.
+And third, you need to give your lawyer (if you have one) the opportunity to object to an improper question before you get into the answer.

-Don't volunteer information.
+- Don't volunteer information.
 During questioning, you might feel the urge to give a long-winded answer or offer information that you think is important.
-But, one of the most important rules of a deposition is to only answer the question that is being asked.
+But one of the most important rules of a deposition is to answer only the question you've been asked.
 If you can answer a question with a "yes" or "no," you should do so.
-If there is something that needs clearing up, your lawyer will have an opportunity at the end of the deposition to ask you clarifying questions.
+If there is something that needs clearing up, your lawyer will have an opportunity at the end of the deposition to ask you questions.

-Avoid guessing or speculating.
+- Avoid guessing.
 Make sure you fully understand the question before answering.
 If a question is confusing, it is perfectly acceptable to ask the lawyer to repeat the question or rephrase it.
-Or, if you don't know the answer to a question, it is fine to say “I don't know."
-And, if the question calls for a specific number (for example, how many months you were in pain), you should give an estimate or range (for example, 6-9 months).
+If you don't know the answer to a question, it's fine to say, "I don't know."
+And if the question calls for a specific number (for example, how many months you were in pain), you should give an estimate or range (for example, six to nine months).

-Maintain composure.
+- Keep your composure.
 It's important to be polite, calm, and clear when answering questions.
 The lawyer will be sizing you up, in part, to see what kind of witness you would make.
 If you come off as a reasonable and credible person, you will fare much better in your case.
 (And your questioners are more likely to see you as credible when you make eye contact or, in a video deposition, when you look straight at the camera in your device.)
 If you feel yourself getting agitated during the deposition, you can ask to take a break so that you can collect yourself before resuming.